taputils/SQLite/README.md

 ## Features

 - 🧠 Intelligent syntax highlighting (custom SQL highlighter)
-- 📂 Save and load `.sql` scripts from internal storage
 - ⚡ Execute commands instantly in Sandwich mode
 - 📜 Terminal-style UI for an immersive developer experience
 - 🚫 No ads, no internet required